mamorum/poml/readme.md

 demo$ poml
 ```

-When the command is completed, pom.xml is generated .
+When the command is completed, pom.xml is generated.

 `demo/pom.xml`